robotsorcerer/robotsorcerer.github.io/_posts/2017-04-03-Convex-NonConvex.md

 Note that the comparator block in an MRAS system does use the difference from the comparator block to either modify the parameters of the adjustable system or to generate auxiliary input signals which modify the difference between the two IP's expressed as a functional of the difference between the IPs of the reference model and the adjustable system.

+<a name="nonlinear"></a>
 ## Nonlinear (Multivariable) Model Reference Adaptive Systems

 With nonlinear (possibly multivariable systems), it is typical to approximate the unknown function \\(f(.)\\) with a function approximator such as simple neural networks.
-To date, the state-of-the-art method in optimizingh the weights of a neural networkis the [backpropagation algorithm](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/).
-But the optimizationin classical backprop is unrolled end-to-end so that the complexity of the network increases supposingthat we want to add as <i>argmin layer</i>.
+To date, the state-of-the-art used in optimizing the weights of a neural network is the [backpropagation algorithm](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/).
+But the optimization in classical backprop is unrolled end-to-end so that the complexity of the network increases supposing that we want to add an <i>argmin layer</i> before the final neural network layer that generates control laws.
 When we want the backpropagation algorithm to generate control laws that fit into our actuator constraints such as model predictive control schemes allow, we cannot easily fit a convex optimization layer into the backprop algorithm using classical gradient descent.

 > "When we want the backpropagation algorithm to generate control laws that fit into our actuator constraints such as model predictive control schemes allow, we cannot easily fit a convex optimization layer into the backprop algorithm using classical gradient descent."

-This is because in the backpropagation algorithm, the explicit Jacobians of the gradients of the system's energy function with respect to system parameters is not exactly formulated.
-But in control applications, we would want to define a quadratic programming layer as the last layer of our neural network optimization algorithm so that effective control laws that exactly fit into actuator saturation limits are generated.
+This is because in the backpropagation algorithm, the explicit Jacobians of the gradients of the system's energy function with respect to system parameters is not exactly formulated (but rather are ordered derivatives which fluctuate about the global/local minimum when the weights of the network converge).
+To generate control laws such as torques to control a motor arm in a multi-dof robot-arm for example, we would want to define a quadratic programming layer as the last layer of our neural network optimization algorithm so that effective control laws that exactly fit into actuator saturation limits are generated.
 Doing this requires a bit of tweaking of the backprop algorithm on our part.

 <a name="problem-formulation"></a>
 ### Problem formulation: Solving the standard-form QP in a Backprop setting

-We define the standard QP canonical form problem with inequality contraints thus:
+We define the standard QP canonical form problem with inequality contraints (for accompanying equality constraints, I implore the reader to read Brandon Amos' ICML submission available [here](https://arxiv.org/pdf/1703.00443.pdf)) thus:

 \begin{align}
 \text{minimize} \quad  \frac{1}{2}x^TQx + q^Tx